Happy World Arabic Language Day!

 Every year since December 18, 2012, the whole world has been coming together to celebrate World Arabic Language day on December 18, because that’s the day in 1973 that Arabic became the sixth official language of the General Assembly of the United Nations.

 One of the most widely spoken languages in the world, Arabic is used in everyday life by over 290 million people in 22 countries, making the Arabic language a pillar of the cultural diversity of humankind.
 Whether through its classic or dialectal forms, Arabic has influenced and contributed to a variety of fields such as architecture, poetry, philosophy and song around the globe.
 It opens the doors to an incredible variety of identities and beliefs and its history exposes the richness of its links to other languages.
-Arabic has played a dynamic role in the dissemination of knowledge, and Greek and Roman sciences and philosophies of Renaissance Europe has gleaned Arabic.
+Arabic has played a dynamic role in the dissemination of knowledge, and Greek and Roman sciences and philosophies of Renaissance Europe have gleaned Arabic.
 Furthermore, it has become the language of cultures from the coast of India to the Horn of Africa.

 If you would like to participate in World Arabic language day, but don’t know any Arabic yet, you’re in luck.
 Sometimes the best way to learn Arabic is to dive right in and learn basic Arabic words and some simple conversational phrases!